tuxalin/THST/examples/README.md

 NOTE: The spatial tree has a translate method which will be applied to the boxes of all the nodes and leaves.

 #### Buffer spatial ordered layout
-Afterwards using the spatial order we insert the object's data in a vertex buffer(if applicable, also to an index buffer or more vertex buffers) and save the draw call start and count for each of the objects:
+Afterwards using the spatial order we insert the object's data in a vertex buffer(if applicable, also to an index buffer or more vertex buffers) and save the draw call start and count for the objects:

 ![spatial calls](spatial_calls.png)